- 9.9 million malware attacks were detected in 2019 (source: 2020 Cyber Threat Report)

 Malware Attack Prevention for Your Organization

-Therefore, in the view of the current situation, all we can do is take advanced preventive measures and implement the best cybersecurity solutions to combat malware attacks in the near future.
-However, the most effective preventive measures that every organization must follow is encouraging security awareness.
+Therefore, in view of the current situation, all we can do is take preventive measures in advance and implement the best cybersecurity solutions to combat malware attacks in the near future.
+However, the most effective preventive measure that every organization must follow is encouraging security awareness.
 It is the first and foremost step for every organization.
 It is important for employees to be well aware of the prevailing cyberattacks, and they should be trained on how to respond to such attacks.